antpb/three-object-viewer/readme.txt

 == Changelog ==
+= 1.0.5 =
+Added: Openbrush support in the Model Block and Three Object Block.
+To use, add a Model Block to a scene and select a Tilt Brush glb file.
+Plugin can be downloaded at: https://github.com/xpportal/three-object-viewer-three-icosa/releases/tag/0.1.1
+Fix: Initialize text at a better size when adding a Text Block

+= 1.0.4 =
+Fix: Scaling and alignment of Portal text was not true on the front end to what was saved in the editor.
+This update fixes the text positining and centers it to the object's 0,0,0 position.

+= 1.0.3 =
+Fix: Removes collider debug.

 = 1.0.2 =
 Fix: Environment block settings were not respected on the front end.
 Should be good now!
 Fix: range controls in the Environment block were in a broken flex.